qtnc/miditext/readme.md

 Now in 2023, I assume that's still mostly true.
 But why should I still keep that secret?
 There's no reason afterall.
 I won't ever make money or what with something like that anyway.
 So I finally decided to publish it.
 Maybe someone would eventually be interested? we never know.
 I'm porting all my old software to WXWidgets, so that's the occasion to finally do it, 20 years after the initial idea.
-It has well evolved since that time, though I haven't yet ported all the features of MidiText v5.
+It has well evolved since that time, though I haven't yet ported all the features of MidiText v3, v4 and v5.
 MIDI text v5 can be downloaded from <http://demo.quentinc.net/Miditext/miditext500b.zip>

 # MidiText Syntax